Warning Signs That You Are Approaching a Writing Burnout

 Most writers are perfectionists.
 It’s torture at times, but it also means that we consistently produce good quality work.
 After all, in the words of Justice Brandeis, “there is no great writing, only great rewriting.”
 If you find yourself rushing to get through your work every day, it’s generally a bad sign.

 Whether you’re writing about a subject of personal interest or a press release for a plastic bag company, you owe it to your clients (and more importantly, yourself) to put your complete expertise into your work.
-Never forget that you’re an artist (even when you’re writing about cloth diapers).
+Never forget you’re an artist (even when you’re writing about cloth diapers).
 If you’re too quick to slap a ‘finished’ label on things you’ve written, you’ll often miss typos and other inconsistencies in the text.
 Your work will suffer and so will your confidence as a writer.

 2. You’ll take any opportunity to avoid writing.